Step-by-Step Guide to Designing Redundant Sensor Networks

 """Dual-path ingestion with hashed deduplication and time-based failover.

-Primary path health is measured by the elapsed wall-clock time since the
+Primary-path health is measured by elapsed wall-clock time since the last

-last primary heartbeat.
-Receiving a SECONDARY packet is NOT itself
+primary heartbeat.
+A SECONDARY packet does NOT by itself prove the primary

 """